The weekly Head for Points travel trade newsletter

 You are receiving this as a previous subscriber to Malcolm Ginsberg’s Business Travel News, which Head for Points has acquired.
 If you are not a subscriber, you can sign up here to receive this free newsletter in your inbox every Monday.

 Malcolm’s new monthly forward-looking Travel News Update is available at travelnewsupdate.co.uk.
-The March edition is out now.

 The latest UK business travel news: